 But even if the grass is greener over there, their home sprinkler system might not be the best sprinkler system for you.
 Whether you’re shopping for an above-ground sprinkler or an underground sprinkler system, a smart sprinkler system or a simple lawn sprinkler, we can help you find something that measures up to your expectations.
 Mowing and edging are all you.

-- Best sprinkler system for large lawns: Rain Bird In-Ground Sprinkler System
+- Best for large lawns: Rain Bird In-Ground Sprinkler System

-- Best sprinkler system for small lawns: Gilmour 8-Pattern Stationary Sprinkler
+- Best for small lawns: Gilmour 8-Pattern Stationary Sprinkler

-- Best sprinkler system for oddly shaped lawns: Orbit Port-A-Rain Above Ground Sprinkler System
+- Best for oddly shaped lawns: Orbit Port-A-Rain Above Ground Sprinkler System

-- Best lawn sprinklers for smart homes: Rachio 3 Smart Sprinkler Controller
+- Best for smart homes: Rachio 3 Smart Sprinkler Controller

 Features to consider when shopping for the best lawn sprinklers